ERASMUS+

 Ukraine – Institute of Combustion and Advanced Technologies, Odessa I.I.Mechnikov National University

-❍ Staff mobility for teaching – Incoming: Number of participants = 2 (15 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 2 (15 days in total)

-❍ Student mobility for studies – Incoming: Number of participants (2 with fewer opportunities) = 2 (5 months)
+❍ Student mobility for studies – Incoming: Number of participants (2 with fewer opportunities) = 2 (5 months in total)

 (Region 3) South-Mediterranean countries